Dinacoding/vinotype/README.md

 - To make your content more accessible to a global audience.
 - Language Content Availability: Ensure that you have all necessary content translated and ready for the languages you support.

+5. Realise the test of the functions with Jest

 ### Testing
 Please follow this link [Click Here](TESTING.md) to view the full testing steps that were completed on every device and browser.